 First of all, I am not 18 or even close.
-I am just shy of 50 years of age but when i was 17 - going down south meant going to Florida for spring break and partying my small, tight ass off and when I was 18 going down south meant.....never mind.
+I am just shy of 50 "something" but when i was 17 - going down south meant going to Florida for spring break and partying my small, tight ass off and when I was 18 going down south meant.....never mind.

 And now?
 Well now it means my entire body is going down south as in my boobs are hanging, my small ass is no longer tight, my eyes are puffy and I am pretty sure I am slowly shrinking (which is especially scary given I am only 5'1").

 I use to look in the mirror all the time when I was younger and the reflection was average to good.
 Now I look in the mirror and hear my late, great, grandma Mary saying "OYE" (which is Yiddish for "Oye").

 Do you want to hear the truth?
 Sure you do - here it is...

 You look in the mirror.
 If you gained weight - you will look heavier.
 If you lost weight - you will look thinner.
 If you rarely sleep, you will have bags under your eyes.
 If you took too much sun you will have lines and freckles on your face.
 If you have smoked your whole life, you will have red vessels popping like veins and yellow teeth and bad breath.

 If you took care of yourself and worked out and ate right and got your sleep - you may look good although lots of people who do all of the above actually look tired and spent and too thin.